juliogomez/devops/README.md

 <img src="./images/myhero-simple.png">
 </p>

-We have *myhero-data* already working in our laptop, so let's now follow the same process for *myhero-app* and *myhero-ui*.
+We have *myhero-data* already working in our workstation, so let's now follow the same process for *myhero-app* and *myhero-ui*.
 As long as this will be a very similar process to the steps already described earlier in the document, I will focus on the specifics that might be different for new containers.

 Let's go with *myhero-app*.
 Please go to the directory where you cloned your *myhero-app* source code from GitHub: